Area 120 is beginning to use Google’s massive reach to scale HTML5 GameSnacks platform – TechCrunch

 Emerging markets such as Africa and Asia are not new to the world of HTML games.
 In India, for instance, a gaming platform called Gamezop raised $4.2 million last year to expand its HTML5 games to reach more developers and embed them into over 1,000 apps.

-In 2018, South African telco, MTN Group, launched the Bonus Bucks HTML5 game portal for its subscribers in the Southern African country.
+In 2018, South African telco MTN Group launched the Bonus Bucks HTML5 game portal for its subscribers in the Southern African country.
 Facebook operated HTML5 Instant Games on Messenger for years until taking it off the messaging service.
 A quick search on our own archive returns scores of firms that work on HTML5 games in the past, though we have seen fewer examples in recent years.

 Mohan remains bullish that there is a big opportunity for HTML games and this extends beyond Africa and Asia.
 “We don’t see these markets as our only option.
 These are just the markets we’re starting with because the need for HTML5 games… is especially compelling.
 We think the market size for this is much broader because HTML has users all around the world,” he said.